Mayflower (tugboat): Preservation

-In 1981 Charles Phillips Auctioneers auctioned the tug from outside Barrett Great Wyrley's home at Sneyd Farm Essington.
-Bristol Museums & Art Gallery bought her and her towed back to the city where she was built.
+On 4 April 1981 she was auctioned, and purchased for £3600 by curator Paul Elkin of Bristol Museums & Art Gallery.
+She was then towed back to the city where she was built.
 Over the next six years Mayflower was restored to working order by a team of volunteers, and she steamed again in 1987.
 Early in 1988, she steamed back to Gloucester on a courtesy visit.

 Mayflower regularly steams during the summer months carrying visitors on trips in Bristol Harbour.
 She marked her 150th anniversary in May 2011.